Earthalign/WitCoffeeApp/README.md

-# WitCoffeeApp - Spring&Java&Thymeleaf Barista application
+# WitCoffeeApp - Cafe Management App
  Java/Spring/SpringBoot/Thymeleaf project with a pinch of docker.